baliuzeger/blog/_posts/2022-05-13-kionge_3_sharebike.md

 ## A more practical predictor: Use the 6-hour-ago data to perform prediction

 As a practical application, using the data at the current moment to make predictions is unreal.
-We should we the past data to make presictions for now.
+We should use the data in the past to make presictions for now.

 [notebook](https://github.com/baliuzeger/kiong-e-PyTorch/blob/master/capital_bike_share/ch3-predictor-practical.ipynb)